WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 REQUEST: 0x0da301643078303103643078303204784031383739333037656235646430306162346261633833326539313734616362643265393831643034643435343336383131623533336363383232633461306665
 ```

-Upon receipt of request, authenticator will either
+Upon receipt of request, authenticator will either:

 a) If the enterprise attestation feature is disabled, then re-enable the enterprise attestation feature and return _CTAP2_OK_.
 - Upon re-enabling the enterprise attestation feature, the authenticator will return an ep (enterprise) option id with